Lifeskills Mental Health Blog

 Psychotherapy

 Obsessive-compulsive disorder cognitive behavioral therapy is one of the primary approaches for managing OCD.
 Learning to identify problematic and irrational thoughts is the first goal of psychotherapy, and relieving the accompanying anxiety is the next.
-Managing the need to carry out compulsions and keeping the repetitive cycle at bay is the ongoing goal.
+The ongoing goal is to manage the need to carry out compulsions and keep the repetitive cycle at bay.

 Medication